Tyler-C2/raspberry_pi_slide_show/README.md

 # Raspberry Pi slide show kiosk setup
 * notes
     * a video.jpg needs to be in your image folder to display the weather widget.
-    * to stop services enter
+    * to stop services enter in terminal
         > sudo systemctl stop kiosk.service

         > sudo systemctl stop slide_project.service